Customer Experience

 Customers want digitally powered human connections

 However, customers still prefer to resolve specific issues with AI assistance and self-help solutions.
 Customers find that self-help is much more convenient when it comes to simple queries.
 They like taking matters into their own hands and appreciate the quick resolution that comes with handling their issues.
+At the same time, human connection remains an essential aspect of customer experience.

 When deciding between self-service and an agent, time and complexity of the task are key considerations.
-While opting for self-service for simple queries, customers still prefer human assistance for more complex issues.
+While opting for self-service for simple queries, customers still prefer human connection and assistance for more complex issues.
 The ideal CX strikes a fine balance between human and digital.

 How to make the CX more human?